shshemi/tabiew/README.md

 ## Features

 - 📊 **Table View**: Explore your data with an easy-to-navigate table view.
-- 🔍 **Detail View**: Dive deep into records with details of individual records.
+- 🔍 **Sheet View**: Dive deep into records with details of individual records.
 - 🛠️ **SQL Query Capability**: Utilize SQL for powerful data querying, such as filtering, sorting, and aggregations.
 - 🗂️ **Multiple Table Support**: Work with multiple tables simultaneously.
 - ⌨️ **Vim Inspired Keybindings**: Navigate through your data effortlessly using Vim-style keybindings.